Ved-Piyush/MEnKF-ANN-PUL/README.md

 # MEnKF-ANN-PUL
-This is a development repository for the paper A Matrix Ensemble Kalman Filter-based Multi-arm Neural Network to Adequately Approximate Deep Neural Networks.
+This is a development repository for the paper **A Matrix Ensemble Kalman Filter-based Multi-arm Neural Network to Adequately Approximate Deep Neural Networks**.
 Please follow the readme below to look at the relevant codes used to generate the various tables and figures in the manuscript.

 ## Data Description